Erich Ludendorff: Pre-war military career

 In 1885, Ludendorff was commissioned as a subaltern into the 57th Infantry Regiment, then at Wesel.
 Over the next eight years, he was promoted to lieutenant and saw further service in the 2nd Marine Battalion, based at Kiel and Wilhelmshaven, and in the 8th Grenadier Guards at Frankfurt on the Oder.
 His service reports reveal the highest praise, with frequent commendations.
 In 1893, he entered the War Academy, where the commandant, General Meckel, recommended him to the General Staff, to which he was appointed in 1894.
 He rose rapidly and was a senior staff officer at the headquarters of V Corps from 1902 to 1904.

-Next he joined the Great General Staff in Berlin, which was commanded by Alfred von Schlieffen, Ludendorff directed the Second or Mobilization Section from 1904 to 1913.
-Soon he was joined by Max Bauer, a brilliant artillery officer, who became a close friend.
+Next, he joined the Great General Staff in Berlin, which was commanded by Alfred von Schlieffen, Ludendorff directed the Second or Mobilisation Section from 1904 to 1913.
+Soon, he was joined by Max Bauer, a brilliant artillery officer, who became a close friend.

-In 1910 at age 45 "the 'old sinner', as he liked to hear himself called" married the daughter of a wealthy factory owner, Margarethe Schmidt (1875–1936).
+In 1910, at age 45, "the old sinner, as he liked to hear himself called" married the daughter of a wealthy factory owner, Margarethe Schmidt (1875–1936).
 They met in a rainstorm when he offered his umbrella.
 She divorced to marry him, bringing three stepsons and a stepdaughter.
 Their marriage pleased both families and he was devoted to his stepchildren.

 By 1911, Ludendorff was a full colonel.
 His section was responsible for writing the mass of detailed orders needed to bring the mobilized troops into position to implement the Schlieffen Plan.
-For this they covertly surveyed frontier fortifications in Russia, France and Belgium.
-For instance, in 1911 Ludendorff visited the key Belgian fortress city of Liège.
-Before the war, he was an Oberst in General Staff who studied the march route of the army in case of war.
+For this, they covertly surveyed frontier fortifications in Russia, France and Belgium.
+For instance, in 1911, Ludendorff visited the key Belgian fortress city of Liège.
+Before the war, he was an Oberst in the General Staff who studied the march route of the army in case of war.